btcpayserver/btcpayserver-doc/docs/Vault.md

 # BTCPay Vault

-[BTCPay Vault](https://github.com/btcpayserver/BTCPayServer.Vault) is a cross-platform desktop application that allows the use of a hardware wallet with a full node inside BTCPay Server.
+[BTCPay Server Vault](https://github.com/btcpayserver/BTCPayServer.Vault) is a cross-platform desktop application that allows the use of a hardware wallet with a full node inside BTCPay Server.

 ## Getting Started with BTCPay Vault

-In laymen words, BTCPay Vault is a separate app, locally hosted on your own PC, which BTCPay Server connects to and asks for permission.
-Once permission is granted, BTCPay is able to integrate with any hardware wallet connected to your PC.
+In laymen words, BTCPay Server Vault is a separate app, locally hosted on your own PC, which BTCPay Server connects to and asks for permission.
+Once permission is granted, BTCPay Server is able to integrate with any hardware wallet connected to your PC.

 You can import your wallet and spend incoming funds with a simple confirmation on your device, with your keys never leaving your hardware device, with all funds being validated against your own Bitcoin full node and no data leakage.